Israel's air force strikes deep inside Lebanon, killing 2 people, after Hezbollah downs a drone

-BEIRUT (AP) — The Israeli military says its air force on Monday struck targets of the militant Hebollah group “deep inside Lebanon,” where residents reported explosions near the northeastern city of Baalbek.
+BEIRUT (AP) — The Israeli military said its air force on Monday struck targets of the militant Hezbollah group “deep inside Lebanon,” where residents reported explosions near the northeastern city of Baalbek.
 At least two people were killed in the strikes, a Hezbollah official said.

 The strikes are among the deepest into Lebanon since the Israel-Hamas war began more than four months ago.
 They come a day after Israel's Defense Minister Yoav Gallant vowed to step up attacks on Lebanon's Hezbollah even if a cease-fire is reached with Hamas in the Gaza Strip.